Adefioye/DSA-PREP/DynamicProgramming/README.md

 - __CAN SUM__: `Can you do it?
 Yes/No (Decision problem)`
 - __HOW SUM__: `How will you do it?
 (Combinatoric problem)`
 - __BEST SUM__: `What is the *best* way to do it?
 (Optimization problem)`

+`__TABULATION RECIPE__`
+- Visualize the problem as a table
+- Size the table based on the inputs
+- Initialize the table with default values
+- Seed the trivial answer into the table
+- Iterate through the table
+- Fill further positions based on the current position